-Whenever you add a page element to Embedded View’s designer, it creates a page for the display:
+Whenever you add a page element to the Embedded tab’s canvas, it creates a page for the display:

 The home coordinates are the default coordinates for a page, so keep this in mind when multiple page elements are added as their coordinates need to be changed.
 As you add more page elements, edit their coordinates to start building the navigation structure around the home page.

-To assist with keeping track of page locations, it’s recommended to visually place page elements on the designer in accordance with their location on the grid.
+To assist with keeping track of page locations, it’s recommended to visually place page elements on the canvas in accordance with their location on the grid.

 While on a page on the display, you can navigate to the next page in the same row and column, regardless of the distance between them on the grid.
 For example, if there is a page at